 The Great Buddha's origin lies in the rather unBuddhist quality of rivalry.
 The first Shogun Yoritomo Minamoto (mentioned above) was present at the unveiling in 1195 of what is still Japan's biggest statue of the Buddha at Todaiji Temple in Nara.

 His death four years later meant he was unable to realize his wish to erect a similar monument in his own town.
-However, his Court lady Inada took it upon herself to make his wish materialize and, with the cooperation of his wife, raised funds throughout land for the purpose.
-(Power had passed to the Hojo clan by this stage who patronized the Zen sect and, Kotokuin Temple being a Jodo sect temple, the Hojos gave no financial assistance.)
+However, his Court lady, Inada, took it upon herself to make his wish a reality and, with the cooperation of his wife, raised funds throughout the land for the purpose.
+(Power had passed to the Hojo clan by this stage who patronized the Zen sect and, Kotokuin Temple being a Jodo sect temple, the Hojos provided no financial assistance.)

 The Buddha first built with the funds raised was actually a wooden one that was eventually destroyed in a storm.
 Its replacement, the present bronze one, was cast in 1252.
 It was originally housed in a large hall, but the hall was first damaged by a storm in 1369, then washed completely away by a tidal wave in 1495.
 It has been in its present exposed position since then.
-It underwent some renovation in the early 18th century after falling into disrepair, then again in 1923 after the Great Kanto Earthquake that demolished Tokyo, and most recently in 1960 to reinforce it against another possible quake.
+It underwent some renovation in the early 18th century after falling into disrepair, then again in 1923 after the Great Kanto Earthquake that demolished Tokyo, and most recently in 1960 to reinforce it against another possible quake with the addition of shock absorbers in the base.

-About 800m south and slightly west of Kotoku-in is Hase-dera Temple of the Jodo sect of Buddhism.
-It is distinctive for the trees that feature at its entrance: a tortured pine that looks for all the world like a pumped-up bonsai and that presides over its gate like a many-armed protector, and nearby a grotesquely lumpy camphor tree.
+Hasedera Temple is about 800m south and slightly west of Kotokuin.
+Hasedera is of the Jodo sect of Buddhism.
+It is distinctive for the trees at its entrance: a tortured pine that looks like a greatly expanded bonsai and that presides over its gate like a many-armed protector, and a grotesquely lumpy camphor tree nearby.

 Inside is Japan's tallest wooden statue, the 9.3 meter (30 ft) statue of the 11-headed Kannon Goddess of Mercy.
 The temple grounds have a large collection of the much smaller Jizo: the patron saint of travellers and departed children.

-Five minutes on from Hase Kannon Temple is Kosokuji (literally 'light gauging') Temple.
+Kosokuji (literally 'light gauging') Temple is 5 minutes' walk north of Hasedera Temple.
 Kosokuji is associated with the 13th century priest Nichiren, the fierce asserter of the Lotus Sutra against all other forms of Buddhism.

-Originally a residence, the resident, Mitsunori Yadoya, was landed with five disciples of Nichiren, one of them the chief disciple, Nichiro, by the government of the day with the request to keep them securely confined in a dungeon on his property (still visible behind the cemetery at the north of the property).
-They made such an impact on him, however, that before long he converted from Zen to Nichiren, and after his death the family made a temple of the premises.
+Kosokuji began life as an ordinary residence, until the resident, Mitsunori Yadoya, was landed with five disciples of Nichiren, one of them the chief disciple, Nichiro, by the government of the day with the request to keep them securely confined in a dungeon on his property (still visible behind the cemetery at the north of the property).
+But the disciples made such an impact on Yadoya that before long he converted from Zen to Nichiren, and after his death the family made a temple of the premises.

 Kosokuji Temple is a must-see if you love natural-style gardens: full of tiny groves, colored delicately by a multitude of flowers, and presided over by songbirds.
-Not the least of its attractions is that it is virtually devoid of the tourists who mill loudly only minutes' walk away.
+Not the least of its attractions is that it generally attracts few tourists.

-Only 10 minutes walk from Kosokuji directly south is Yuigahama Beach.
-It is a beautiful, wide 2km (1.2 miles) sweep of beach.
+Yuigahama Beach is a beautiful, wide 2km (1.2 miles) sweep of shore.
 Its gentle gradient makes it ideal for swimming.
 Care is advised, however, as it is also popular with windsurfers.

 Shonan Beach is another beach on the Enoden line, and another popular windsurfing/surfing spot.
 The whole coastal area is noted for its wonderful scenery.

-Shichirigahama will be known to readers of Junichi Watanabe's classic erotic novel A Lost Paradise as the rendevous of the lovers Kuki and Rinko.
+Shichirigahama will be known to readers of Junichi Watanabe's classic erotic novel A Lost Paradise as the rendezvous of the lovers Kuki and Rinko.

 The first Western-style lighthouse built in Japan is at Kannon-zaki point eastwards from Kamakura around the Miura peninsula coast and towards Yokosuka.